Revisiting Extremal Couplings in AdS/CFT: Extremal cubic interactions in AdS AdS

 With these ingredients, we can construct the renormalized on-shell action.
 Given our choice of counterterm in \eqref{General-e-CT}, we will have

 where

-Here $ I_{\rm ren}^{(0)}$ is the renormalized action of the free theory in \eqref{2pf}; $I_{\rm ren}^{(\rm int)}$ is three-point extremal interaction term to leading order in the coupling; $I_{\rm ren}^{(\rm c)} $ is a contact term, which we will discuss in detail in the next subsection.
-In \eqref{eq:General-Ren-OnShell-1} we omitted the differentials in the integrals; it should be understood that the integrals are over the spatial coordinates $(\vec x,\vec y,\vec z)$ as appropriate.
+Here $ I_{\rm ren}^{(0)}$ is the renormalized action of the free theory in \eqref{2pf} and $I_{\rm ren}^{(\rm int)}$ is three-point extremal interaction term to leading order in the coupling.
+We have omitted the differentials in the integrals above; it should be understood that the integrals are over the spatial coordinates $(\vec x,\vec y,\vec z)$ as appropriate.
 With this, the holographic three-point function to leading order is

-It is important to mention that we are defining this three-point function when the three points do not coincide.
+It is important to stress that we are defining this three-point function when the three points do not coincide.
 The appearance of a logarithm and its interpretation in terms of a presumptive holographic CFT at the boundary will be more clear in the next subsection.